 5. Openfiler Community edition

 You might face some update problems with it.
 Also, the operating system on which it is based is rPath Linux distribution which has not been updated since 2008 which makes it not a very reliable choice but you can lay your hands upon it for learning or to fork out some new NAS software distro.

 6. Nexenta Community Edition

 Nexenta’s edition is a free edition which basically a community version of a commercial storage product.
 The free version can support up to 18TB of storage.
 It gives ZFS support and based on open Solaris called Illumos.
 As it is a strip version of the commercial product so you don’t have worry about updated, stability and support.

 It can be very useful for very small businesses and home users with limited features but if you’re looking for big enterprise grid functionality then you have to go for commercial Nexenta

 It is a home server with tons of apps and plugins to expand the functionality such as WordPress, Plex media server, OpenVPN, Own could, and more.
 It handles your entertainment, storage, and computing needs.

 You can store, organize, and deliver your recorded TV shows, videos, and music to media devices in your network.
-It is based on most popular distros Fedora & Ubuntu.
+It is based on the most popular distros Fedora & Ubuntu.
 As it is not a full-fledged NAS so don’t use it for your critical or top-secret data.
 Also, we cannot rely completely on their cloud system they are providing because we don’t know how much secure it is.